 Click on the Preview button to see the report preview.

-If you observe the above screenshot, It is providing perfect result but we are unable to identify the difference between Sales in France and Sales in Germany.
-To resolve these situations, We have to use the Data Labels.
+If you see the above SSRS Pie Chart screenshot, It is providing a precise result.
+Still, we are unable to recognize the difference between Sales in France and Sales in Germany.
+To solve these situations, use the Data Labels.

-Click on the Preview button to see the Pie Chart in SSRS report preview.
+Click on the Preview button to see the Pie Chart in the report preview.

-NOTE: Please refer Formatting Pie Chart in SSRS article to understand the steps involved in formatting labels, legends and pallets.
+NOTE: Please refer to the Formatting Pie article to understand the steps involved in formatting labels, legends, and pallets.